Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 - Validate the physical FITS HDUs and any `CHECKSUM`/`DATASUM` cards.
 - Reopen tiled-compressed images through the logical image interface and compare the stored integers exactly.
-- Check the first, reference, and last voxel-centre coordinates, plus the eight half-voxel outer corners.
+- Check the first, reference, and last voxel-center coordinates, plus the eight half-voxel outer corners.
 - Use an asymmetric test pattern to expose axis permutations and reflections.
 - Check representative `BLANK` regions and recovered physical values.
 - Use Astropy to check the linear WCS coordinates and SunPy to calculate the expected observer metadata independently.